Course guide of History of Contemporary World Economic Development (2261119)

 • CLARK, G. (2008); A farewell to the Alms.
 A Brief Economic History of the World.
 Princeton University Press.
 N. J.

 • HERNÁNDEZ ANDREU, J. ed.
 (2008); Lecciones de Historia Económica.
-Ed.
 Delta Publicaciones Universitarias.
-Madrid.

-• STEARNS, Peter N. (2013) The Industrial Revolution in World History.
-Boulder, Colorado: Westview Press.
+• STEARNS, Peter N. (2020); The Industrial Revolution in World History.
+Routledge.

 Recommended links